dymes-io/dymes/CONVENTIONS.md

 | test        | Adding or fixing tests                                                          |
 | ops         | Ops-related, such as Terraform, k8s or helm changes                             |

-### Commit message subsystem
+### Commit message component/subsystem

-This indicates which subsystem in particular was affected by the change, otherwise a cross-cutting change is assumed.
+This indicates which component or subsystem in particular was affected by the change, otherwise a cross-cutting change is assumed.

-Dymes subsystems:
+Dymes components:

 | Subsystem   | Description                                                                     |
 |-------------|---------------------------------------------------------------------------------|